 Guidance in the selection of a dissertation topic and in the research and writing of the dissertation.
 Required each semester and/or summer upon the fulfillment of all coursework until dissertation is completed.
-A maximum of six credit hours may count toward degree requirements.
-Both semesters and summer, two hours.
+A maximum of six credits may count toward degree requirements.
+Both semesters and summer, two credits.